-

 Attractions

-A long stretch of sand across the beaches of Playa Camaron and Playa Gaviotas attracts water activities of all kinds.
+A long stretch of sand across the beaches of Playa Camaron and Playa Gaviotas is ideal for water activities of all kinds.
 Mazatlan is also one of the premier deep sea fishing locations in the world.
-The Golden Zone is a popular resort area for shopping and dining as is Old Town, emitting an old world colonial ambiance.
-Many choose to further stroll the popular waterfront walkway and don't miss watching cliff divers from Divers Point.
+The Golden Zone is a popular resort area for shopping and dining, and the Old Town also boasts some wonderful restaurants and shops.
+Many choose to stroll the popular waterfront walkway and visitors should be sure not to miss seeing the local cliff divers from Divers Point.

 Restaurants